 Contact a Fayette County personal injury attorney for a free consultation

 If you or your child has been injured while using a playground, you may be entitled to substantial compensation.
 Playground injuries can result in medical expenses, loss of wages, disfigurement, or may even be fatal.
 In order to determine whether you have a claim, you should contact a personal injury attorney as soon as possible.
 These types of claims are subject to a strict statute of limitations, meaning that you have a limited amount of time in which you may bring a claim.
-To schedule a free consultation with a Fayette County personal injury attorney, contact the Law Offices of Shane Smith at (770) 487-8999.
+To schedule a free consultation with a Fayette County personal injury attorney, contact Shane Smith Law at (770) 487-8999.